Reflection

 Listen

-Lord, is there more you want to say to me about this passage?
+Lord, what do you want to say to me about this passage?

 Scripture